 After journeying to Palestine for six months, Mildenstein convinced the Nazis in 1934 to open an office that favored the Zionist approach for movement of the Jews.
 Eichmann joined this office, not the one he later commanded for the 'final solution," and Mildenstein never trained Eichmann in any of his later nefarious activities as one reviewer claims.
 Rather than indicting Mildenstein, Eichmann attempted to excuse himself by claiming he worked in an office (Mildenstein's) that only sought to transfer Jews in accord with Zionist objectives.
 Maybe there is more to it, but neither the film nor history show that Mildenstein ever participated in or supported the eventual Holocaust.

 As previously mentioned, Mildenstein left the Jewish Affairs Desk in 1937, where Eichmann worked for him, but before this ministry was involved in concentration and labor camps, and moved to the propaganda ministry.
 The most accepted reason for his departure is loss of favor - migration to Palestine was proceeding too slowly and the SS was changing its policy toward the Jews.
 During the war, Mildenstein is only known to have written articles and books.
-One 1942 book, which probably took two years to prepare, is titled: Naher osten-vom strassenrand erlebt or Roadside travels in the Middle East, contains some views from a Nazi perspective, but was not a likely Nazi propaganda piece of any significance.
+One 1942 book, which probably took two years to prepare, is titled: Naher osten-vom strassenrand erlebt (Roadside travels in the Middle East), contains some views from a Nazi perspective, but was not a likely Nazi propaganda piece of any significance.
 Goldfinger does not explain how Mildenstein could maintain his SS credentials while no longer working in the department that housed the SS or how he could be involved in the killings of Jews when he was not in any position to permit those occurrences.

 As an early member of the Nazi Party and an SS officer involved in Jewish affairs, Leopold von Mildenstein deserves reproach.
 However, it seems that later he tempered those associations.

 Although it is difficult to know the focus of the film, it is obvious that it should have been the exploration of the apparently comfortable relationship between the Jewish Tuchlers and the Nazi Mildensteins.
 That's a story!
 Just the opposite; Goldfinger steered his direction away from the obvious plot and into a confusing and incoherent film.
 Was this intentional?
 Would the more valid exploration have exposed a practical relationship between Zionist leaders and the Nazis (nothing sinister) and that the von Mildensteins and Tuchlers were only nationalists who shared interest in the German culture of Goethe and Heine, in Zionism, and a common desire to live an elegant life?
-Gerda Tuchler resembled and dressed similar to Mary, the Queen of England at that time.
+Gerda Tuchler resembled and dressed similarly to the Queen of England at that time.

 Rather than being conspirators in troubled times, it seems that the two families were harmless friends who did not recognize any nefarious attitudes or political machinations in one another.
 That's all we know - everything else is imagination.